jonkb/pegs-history/class_pics/index.md

 <!--*Note: Put in the year you would have graduated, without skipping any grades.
 *For example, if you were in 5th grade in 2009-2010, select 2017 even if you graduated in 2016-->

-We haven't uploaded most of the class pictures yet, so if they're here, then congratulations.
+We haven't uploaded most of the class pictures yet, so if they're here, then you're in luck.
 If not, look in the shared [PEGS History google photos album](https://photos.google.com/share/AF1QipP3AVw6w-Ee8S4nkstATMq4AlQ6uB5JAQFLAI-ufwojwftqZPv52eHemkumOgt2sw?key=YUhFSHRIcVRSMDhHckZTajFXbThOTDdjR0NMMkNR)

 <div id="5th_pics">